-Several times in the past few years of doing the Home Recording Show podcast, we’ve had listeners write in asking about phase and often wondering why we can’t just move the tracks around after recording.
+Several times in doing the Home Recording Show podcast, we’ve had listeners write in asking about phase and wondering why we can’t just move the tracks around after recording.

 Usually we answer that it can be done for guitars and a few other sources, but never on drums, and it’s not the same as actually moving the mic.